The Noisy Room

 That's social media.
 The bouncer is an algorithm.
 And you have definitely been the bystander.

 Pick a topic.
-Any topic. the room often looks like:
+Any topic.
+This is what your feed might look like:

-Let's scale a social media platform down to 100 users.
-This is the room:
+Let's scale a hypothetical social media platform down to a single room with 100 people inside.
+This is what it looks like:

 97 regular users